cessen/tenthash/README.md

 TentHash was born out of a desire for a hash that fulfilled *all* of the following criteria:

-1. **Robust against collisions.**  For all practical purposes, it should be safe to assume that different pieces of (legitimate) data will never have colliding hashes.
+1. **Robust against collisions.**  For all practical purposes, it should be safe to assume that different pieces of (non-malicious) data will never have colliding hashes.
 2. **Simple and portable.**  It should be easy to understand and straightforward to write conforming (and performant) implementations, without need for special hardware instructions.
 3. **Documented & justified design.**  Its design should be properly documented, along with the rationale justifying that design.
 People shouldn't have to guess at the rationale, and they shouldn't have to wade through sprawling, obtuse source code to figure out how to write an independent implementation.
 4. **Reasonably fast.**  It doesn't need to win any speed competitions, but its speed should be measured in GB/sec, not MB/sec, on typical hardware.